-The best type of accommodation when travelling Tasmania is camping.
-There’s campsites all over the island state, with lots of facilities perfect for little and big ones!
+The best type of accommodation when traveling in Tasmania is camping.
+There are campsites all over the island state, with lots of facilities perfect for little and big ones!
 If your kids aren’t exhausted after the day hikes, let them splash around in a campsite pool, spring onto a jumping pillow, or play on the swings and slides that are part of many campsites.

 Sydney is one of those places you could take the kids for a weekend or even a week and according to Travel with Little One there will also be plenty of places to return to next time.

 Sydney has a huge range of attractions geared towards kids, and many of them are clustered around Darling Harbour, just to the west of the CBD.
-These include a huge open air playground with climbing frames, swings, fountains and a carousel just outside the city’s main visitor centre, and a host of museum attractions including the Sea Life Aquarium, where you can walk under a tunnel looking up at sharks.
+These include a huge open-air playground with climbing frames, swings, fountains and a carousel just outside the city’s main visitor center, and a host of museum attractions including the Sea Life Aquarium, where you can walk under a tunnel looking up at sharks.

 One of Sydney’s best attractions is Taronga Zoo, which is located on a hill with stupendous views of the Harbour and city.
 The giraffes have the best views in town, looking across to the Opera House and skyscrapers.
 You can also camp out overnight in the Zoo, joining a Roar and Snore sleepover.